laurentS/slowapi/docs/index.md

 PRs are more than welcome!
 Please include tests for your changes :)

+Please run [black](black.readthedocs.io/) on your code before committing, or your PR will not pass the tests.

 The package uses [poetry](https://python-poetry.org) to manage dependencies.
 To setup your dev env:

 ```bash